-As part of this review, your consultant will examine you and discuss your medical history, hereditary links, symptoms you have experienced, or any recent changes to them.
+As part of this review, your consultant will examine you and discuss your medical history, hereditary aspects, symptoms you have experienced, or any recent changes to them.

 Your consultant may also use our laser scanning, confocal microscope.
-The basis is explained in the video above, although our confocal device is specifically built for skin examination, the only one in a UK private dermatology clinic.
+The basis is explained in the video above, although our confocal device is specifically built for skin examination and the only one of its type in a UK private dermatology clinic.

 This is not restricted to examining samples, the microscope is used live (quite painlessly) on your skin.
 Able to see and analyse at a finely detailed, cellular level, often avoiding biopsies and bringing instant results.

 On occasions when a biopsy is still required, the tissue sample is tested in a state of the art dermatopathology lab.
 Whatever is required to establish your condition and leave the specialist entirely satisfied will be made available.